The glittering isle of Skye – perfect in any weather

 Next morning a layer of low cloud still hung protectively over the glassy bay as we headed north to Dunvegan.
 The mist and heavy rain cleared just as we arrived at the dramatic castle.
 Its dazzling gardens were still abundant, in September, with colourful plants and floral displays.
 Perfect lawns glittered with dewdrop crystals, broken only by an occasional footprint.

-Returning later to Eilean Iarmain, blazing sunshine revealed to us a very different Skye – pristine and perfect – through the steamy windows of the bus, as giggling schoolgirls taught us all about Skye dancing.”
+Returning later to Eilean Iarmain, blazing sunshine revealed to us a very different Skye – pristine and perfect – through the steamy windows of the bus, as giggling schoolgirls taught us all about Skye Dancing.”

 Our bespoke Scottish holiday was arranged for us by McKinlay Kidd, whom we would highly recommend.